logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 ## Tile Redundancy

-A graph structure can accommodate more sophisticated constraints tailored to specific relationships between nodes.
-This allows for fine-grained control over how patterns align, reducing the likelihood of redundancy.
+A graph structure can accommodate more sophisticated constraints tailored to specific relationships between nodes, enabling finer-grained control over patterns at a higher area or scale level compared to the original pixel-based WFC.
+By focusing on broader structural relationships rather than individual grid cells, the graph-based approach reduces the likelihood of redundancy by ensuring that constraints are applied more cohesively across larger sections and even distant portions of the generated output.
+This allows for the creation of globally consistent structures while minimizing repetitive patterns.

+# WFC In Houdini

+The ["WFC Dungeon Generator"](https://www.sidefx.com/tutorials/wfc-dungeon-generator/) tutorial by SideFX, authored by Simon Verstraete, demonstrates how to use the Wave Function Collapse (WFC) algorithm within Houdini using the SideFX Labs to generate procedural dungeon layouts.
+The process involves using Wang Tiles, a method for tiling patterns, to create a grid-based layout.
+The output is a diverse dungeon design that can be exported to Unreal Engine or used directly in houdini, complete with walls, rooms, and decorative elements, providing a flexible framework for game level generation.

+## Why Making An Other WFC Algorithm In Houdini

+Depending on your needs, there is nothing wrong going

 ## Why It Is Cool ?